4 civilians, 1 CISF jawan killed in IED blast in Chhattisgarh

-Four civilians and a Central Industrial Security Force jawan were killed when suspected Naxals detonated a bus with an improvised explosive device in Chhattisgarh's Dantewada district on Thursday, four days ahead of the first phase of elections in the state, police said.
+Four civilians and a Central Industrial Security Force jawan were killed when suspected Naxals blew up a bus with an improvised explosive device in Chhattisgarh’s Dantewada district on Thursday, four days ahead of the first phase of assembly polls in the state, police said.

 Two personnel of the CISF were also injured in the explosion, the third Naxal attack in 15 days in the poll-bound state.

-The attack comes before Prime Minister Narendra Modi's scheduled visit on Friday to Jagdalpur district, about 100 km from Dantewada, to campaign for the BJP.
+The attack comes before Prime Minister Narendra Modi’s scheduled visit on Friday to Jagdalpur district, about 100 km from Dantewada, to campaign for the Bharatiya Janata Party.

-The IED explosion took place in a hilly area in Bacheli when the CISF personnel were returning to their camp in Akashnagar after purchasing groceries from the market, said Dantewada Superintendent of Police Abhishek Pallava.
+The IED explosion took place in a hilly area in Bacheli when the CISF personnel, belonging to 502nd battalion, were returning to their camp in Akashnagar area after purchasing groceries from a local market, said Dantewada Superintendent of Police Abhishek Pallava.

-The Naxals triggered a powerful IED blast near curve no 6 on the hills, killing a CISF jawan, the bus’ driver, conductor, cleaner and another person who is yet to be identified, Pallava said.
+The Naxals triggered a powerful IED blast near curve no 6 on the hills, he said.

-The private bus, which was targeted, was allotted to the CISF team deployed in the Bailadila mining area of the National Mining Development Corporation in Dantewada for election duty.
+Those killed in the blast were identified as CISF Head Constable D Mukhopadhyay, bus driver Ramesh Patkar, helpers Roshan Kumar Sahu and Johan Nayak, and a truck driver, Sushil Banjare, the SP said.

+The truck driver had taken lift in the bus, another police official said.

+Two CISF constables -- Pathare Satish and Pishal Suresh -- were injured in the attack, Pallava said.

-Reinforcements were rushed to the spot and the injured personnel and bodies of the deceased shifted to a local hospital, Pallava said.
+Reinforcements were rushed to the spot and the injured personnel and bodies of the deceased shifted to a local hospital, he said.

-Security forces have launched a combing operation in the area to trace the ultras, he added.
+Security forces have launched a combing operation in the area to trace the ultras, the officer added.

+According to another police official, the CISF personnel were from the ‘B’ company of 502nd battalion, which had arrived from Kolkata to Dantewada for election duty.

+The company has been deployed in the iron ore deposit no.10 area on the Bailadila hills.

 On October 30, three police personnel and a cameraman of national broadcaster Doordarshan were killed in a Maoist attack in Dantewada’s Aranpur area.